 A person can test their blood sugar levels at home.

-The right time to test is dependant on treatment goals and other factors.
+The right time to test depends on treatment goals and other factors.
 For example, most people with diabetes do not need to test between meals unless they are using a diabetes drug that can lower blood sugar.
 Other people may test between meals if they feel their sugar levels may be low.

-- Put the strip into the monitor.
+- putting the strip into the monitor

 Continuous glucose monitoring